Table of Contents

 The medieval ages or Middle Ages saw the church leaders step into the ruins of the Roman Empire.
 They worked with Christian princes, kings, dukes, and other nobility.
-These priests were so powerful.
+These priests were extremely powerful.
 They even served as chancellors and chief advisors to monarchs.

 The Middle Ages also brought forth spiritual renewal.
 It saw the founding of many monastic and missionary orders.
 These consecrated orders include the Jesuits, Franciscans, Dominicans, and Paulines.

 At first, the Crusades were about fighting for the faith.
-The Roman Catholic Church wanted to reunite the Eastern and Western churches.
-And restore the Holy Land.
+The Roman Catholic Church wanted to reunite the Eastern and Western churches and restore the Holy Land.
 But it devolved into a conflict for glory and gold.
-One Crusade even conquered Constantinople, killed its ruler, and plundered the entire place.
+One crusade even conquered Constantinople, killed its ruler, and plundered the entire place.
 So after the Crusades, the Roman Catholic Church grew more wealthy and powerful.

 Conquest and Conversion of the World

 The Medieval Times also saw the expansion of Christianity through colonization.
 Priests accompanied the Western conquerors who subjugated nations of all colors.
 Entire tribes were baptized under the name of Christ.
 Yet they lost their sovereignty to Spain, Portugal, France, and the imperialist nations.

 The Church also organized several missionary expeditions.
 From Europe and North America, they went to Africa and Asia.
 In 1622, the Vatican founded the Sacra Congregatio de Propaganda Fide.